VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 > for the event store.
 You must use a real Windows Azure storage
 > account.

+> **Note:** In the V2 release, there is an additional entry in the
+> **Settings.Template.xml** file to specify the Windows Azure table
+> storage table name for event log used to store the integration events.

 # Building the RI

 Open the **Conference** Visual Studio solution file in the code